 Patients and practitioners alike love CEREC, but the process does require careful, expert reshaping and polishing of the crown during the final phase of the process.
 If a dentist has focused mainly on learning how to take the computerized photos and create the computerized models, they may neglect the highly specific process of shaping and ceramic restoration that results in a perfect fit.
 Then, the crown does not hold as it should, and your time saved quickly becomes time lost and extra money spent.

-Your Kenosha Dentist Owes You Cutting-Edge Tech & the Expertise to Go with It
+Your Kenosha Dentist Owes You Cutting-Edge Dental Technology & The Expertise To Go With It

 Dr. Crawford’s practice is located in the heart of Kenosha, Wisconsin.
 His patients travel from more than 30 miles away (in some cases) to have Dr. Crawford and his team work on their teeth.
 Learn more about Dr. Crawford by visiting PatCrawfordDDS.com.